 Seductive but not a seductress, a woman wears her scent to reveal her personality. -Paco Rabanne

 Marfa by Memo Paris is everything.
 Besides the cool bottle, it counts Orange Blossom as a top note, Tuberose as a heart note, and Vanilla as a base note.
 Imagine that bottle as part of your collection with the dope illustration?
 Got my vote!

 Willow & Amber, by Jo Malone London, part of its “Wild Flowers & Weeds” limited edition collection, is sure to become one of your favorites too.
 It has Pink Pepper as a top note, Willow as a heart note, and Amber as a base note.

-Oud Divin, by Robert Piguet, was already a winner in my book.
+Oud Divin, by Robert Piguet, was a winner in my book without even trying.
 Already a fan of the iconic fragrance house’s 1948 darling called Fracas, this one is right up there.
 Part of its Modern Collection, Oud Divin has Saffron as a top note, smoky Guiac wood as a heart note, and Vetiver as a base note.

 I hope this helps you discover new perfumes for yourself or a loved one.
 Remember, falling in love every day is always possible with the right perfume.